 We all love our furbabies.
 Our pets are an integral part of our family and we want them to be happy and healthy.
-When our pets starts to display strange or new behaviors we tend to think the worst.
+When our pets start to display strange or new behaviors we tend to think the worst.

 Have you heard loud noises coming from your cat while they sleep?
 Sounds that sound like snoring?
 We all know that cats love to sleep.
 They can sleep up to 20 hours a day.
 That’s a lot of sleeping.
 Some cats snore frequently while others might snore occasionally.

 Should you be concerned?
 Probably not, but there might be an underlying condition that may be provoking the loud breathing while they sleep.
 Let’s take a look at what some of these symptoms are, the causes, and possible treatments.

 My Cat Snores